Andrej-Kautsevich/eCommerce-application/README.md

 - `npm run test:ui`: Opens the Vitest user interface for running and inspecting tests.

 - `npm run test:watch`: Runs your tests in watch mode using Vitest.
 It re-runs the tests as you make changes to your code.

+- `deploy:preview`: This will compile your TypeScript files, build the application using Vite, and then deploy it.
+The Netlify CLI will share with you a preview URL to inspect.
+When you are ready to go into production, run `deploy`.
+Note: you will need to [install](https://cli.netlify.com/) `Netlify CLI` globally.

+- `deploy`: Deploy the site into production.